Our clean, green and sustainable city

 - 40% of mainland Brisbane will be natural habitat

-- Brisbane City Council will have achieved a carbon neutral status in 2017
+- Brisbane City Council will have maintained its carbon neutral status

-- the average household's carbon emissions from energy, waste and transport will be six tonnes of CO²e (carbon dioxide equivalent) per year
+- the average household's carbon emissions from energy, waste and transport will be six tonnes of carbon dioxide equivalent per year

 - in partnership with our neighbours and the Queensland Government, waterway health will improve for the Lower Brisbane River Catchment, Bramble Bay, Waterloo Bay and East Moreton Bay